 Dental implants are comprised of corrosion resistant materials that will not develop cavities.
 However, it is important to maintain good oral hygiene routine at home.
 The success of dental implants is dependent on the health of gum tissue.
 If oral hygiene is lacking, gum disease a real threat to the longevity of dental implants.
 In addition to brushing and flossing as recommended, regular dental check-ups enable you to enjoy your dental implants for a lifetime.

-Living with missing teeth impacts the health and attractiveness of your smile.
-Replace teeth with dental implants for lifetime function and beauty!
-Contact us to learn more about dental implants in a personalised consultation.
+Replace missing teeth with dental implants for lifetime function and beauty!
+Contact us to learn more about dental implants in a personalized consultation.